RightsandWrongsgit/ARMTEC/business/priceelasticity.md

 ◦ your communication and distribution approach allows real-time pricing?<br>
 ◦ there are legal/regulatory/contractual restrictions to how you price? <br>
 ◦ the price action you take is likely to trigger a price war?<br>
-◦ you need to coordinate any joint product pricing considerations? <br>
+◦ you need to coordinate any joint product pricing considerations? </font><br>

 <br>
 <br>